Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 How to Live Tax-Free

-Each approach is unique, but in general, the options for tax-free second residencies are as follows:
+Each approach is unique, but in general, there are four options for tax-free second residencies.

 This analysis is not a list of all the zero-tax countries in the world.
 We’ve previously examined countries with zero income tax but not all have second-residence programs or are desirable locations for lifestyle purposes.

-But if you’re here to discover the tax-free countries of the world where you can get a second residence, you’re in the right place, so read on.
+But if you’re here to discover the tax-free countries of the world where you can get a second residence, you’re in the right place.

 1. The Bahamas